AmpersandTarski/Ampersand/commands.md

           Generate a data model in UML 2.0 style.
   * ***--validate*** `validate`
-          Compare results of rule evaluation in Haskell and SQL, for testing expression semantics.
+          Compare results of rule evaluation in Haskell and SQL, for testing the semantics of terms.
 This requires command line php with MySQL support.
   * ***--haskell*** `devoutput`
           generate internal data structure, written in Haskell (for